scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-app-settings.md

 ---
-title: Naslag informatie voor app-instellingen voor Azure Functions
+title: App settings reference for Azure Functions
-description: Referentie documentatie voor de Azure Functions app-instellingen of omgevings variabelen.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 09/22/2018
-ms.author: glenga
-ms.openlocfilehash: 896179a393b870390991a8e9942f6e7287ec5c90
-ms.sourcegitcommit: f7f70c9bd6c2253860e346245d6e2d8a85e8a91b
+description: Reference documentation for the Azure Functions app settings or environment variables. ms.topic: conceptual ms.date: 09/22/2018 ms.openlocfilehash: 35ecebfb1956422470bf20e6d510543897ca0910 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73063311"
+ms.locfileid: "74227395"
 ---
-# <a name="app-settings-reference-for-azure-functions"></a>Naslag informatie voor app-instellingen voor Azure Functions
+# <a name="app-settings-reference-for-azure-functions"></a>App settings reference for Azure Functions

-App-instellingen in een functie-app bevatten globale configuratie opties die van invloed zijn op alle functies voor die functie-app.
-Wanneer u lokaal uitvoert, worden deze instellingen geopend als lokale [omgevings variabelen](functions-run-local.md#local-settings-file).
-In dit artikel vindt u een overzicht van de app-instellingen die beschikbaar zijn in functie-apps.
+App settings in a function app contain global configuration options that affect all functions for that function app.
+When you run locally, these settings are accessed as local [environment variables](functions-run-local.md#local-settings-file).
+This article lists the app settings that are available in function apps.

 [!INCLUDE [Function app settings](../../includes/functions-app-settings.md)]

-Er zijn andere globale configuratie opties in het bestand [host. json](functions-host-json.md) en in het bestand [Local. settings. json](functions-run-local.md#local-settings-file) .
+There are other global configuration options in the [host.json](functions-host-json.md) file and in the [local.settings.json](functions-run-local.md#local-settings-file) file.

 ## <a name="appinsights_instrumentationkey"></a>APPINSIGHTS_INSTRUMENTATIONKEY

-De Application Insights instrumentatie sleutel als u Application Insights gebruikt.
-Zie [Azure functions bewaken](functions-monitoring.md).
+The Application Insights instrumentation key if you're using Application Insights.
+See [Monitor Azure Functions](functions-monitoring.md).

 |Sleutel|Voorbeeldwaarde|
 |---|------------|